teospeece/ClassWork/README.md

 # InClass

-a few of class projects
+CS 65 projects from course

+  Battleship2D.py
+    #One of first projects in the course introducing nested loops